aardappel/lobster/docs/source/language_reference.md

 exits the enclosing loop.
 Alternatively, use `return` or `return from` (see above) for more complex cases.

+### continue

+Both `for` and `while` can have a continue statement inside of them, that interrupts the current loop iteration.

 ### User defined control structures

 Many other functions that look like regular functions are actually also control